 A high-impact sports bra is necessary for running and trail running in particular as the uneven terrain and steep hill sides can add even more bounce to your step.
 For each running stride you take without a supportive sports bra, your breasts will bounce in a horizontal 8-figure motion, moving as much as one inch for an A cup and up to three inches for a D cup.
 Besides the immediate discomfort that especially more well-endowed women will feel, such “unsupported” high-impact activities can lead to damages on the breast tissue which can cause drooping and sagging.
+You can read more in our article How to Choose a Sports Bra for Hiking.

 I had been looking for a high-impact sports bra for a while and decided to purchase the Panache Sports Bra after doing some research.
 I have tested the Panache bra on numerous runs in the hilly countryside near my home over the past months and here is what I have learned: